sam-621/nextjs-13-starter/src/ui/shared/README.md

 # Modules

-Folder to storage your jsx and React components which are used in more than 1 module or which not are related to any entity or concept
+Folder to store your jsx and React components which are used in more than 1 module or which not are related to any entity or concept

 ## File example